soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 a browser as `<html>` instead of an HTML tag.

-If you are having a hard time figuring out what a particular function does, consider testing it in GHCi - pass it different inputs, and see if it matches your expectations.
+If you are having a hard time figuring out what a particular function does, consider testing it in GHCi - pass it different inputs and see if it matches your expectations.
 Concrete examples of running code can aid a lot in understanding it!

 > If you'd like to learn more about GHCi, you can find a more thorough introduction in the